 Finally, a simple-yet-challenging method for relearning how to walk after stroke is task-specific training.
 This means directly practicing the task you want to improve: walking.

 If you need to use a walker or cane to get around safely, that’s okay.
 The task-specific movements of walking are still helpful for your brain and body.

 Hope for Walking After Stroke

-By placing emphasis on massed practice and rehab exercise, you can give yourself the best chances of walking again after stroke.
-Good luck!
+Fortunately, if you can get yourself to exercise on a regular basis, you can give yourself the best chances of walking again after stroke.